fragglet/hexen-acs-reconstructed/README.md

 code to add these back.
 The goal is to produce source code that Doom / Hexen modders can study when making their own levels.

+The source here compiles exactly back to the BEHAVIOR lumps found in the Hexen IWAD.
+Credit for this goes to Luc Cluitmans, the author of DEACC.
+There are continuous integration checks to ensure any changes do not break this.

 ## Status

 | Hub | Map                       | Bug  | Status |